Ceratophyllum submersum

 Ceratophyllum submersum, commonly known as the soft hornwort or tropical hornwort, is a species of Ceratophyllum.
 It is a submerged, free-floating aquatic plant.
 It has been reported from Europe, Central Asia, northern Africa, scattered places in tropical Africa, Turkey, Oman, Florida, and the Dominican Republic.
 It is similar to the submerged macrophyte Ceratophyllum demersum, a congeneric plant that is found in most regions of the world.

 Description

 The C. submersum, is a free floating aquatic plant which forks from stem three to four times and ends have 6 to 8 threadlike tips.
-The temperature tolerance is suggested to be between 4°C to 30°C, the optimal temperature is noted to be 15°C to 30°C. The height of the plant is often 6 in. -12 in.
-(15-30 cm) or 12 in. -18 in.
-(30-45 cm).
+The temperature tolerance is suggested to be between 4 to 30 C, the optimal temperature is noted to be 15 to 30 C. The height of the plant is often 6–12 in.
+(15–30 cm) or 12–18 in.
+(30–45 cm).

 Identification

 Soft hornwort and rigid hornwort (Ceratophyllum demersum) can look very similar, despite the difference in texture that is apparent in mature plants.
 To confirm which species is present, one should check the number of times the leaves divide: just one or two times in rigid hornwort, versus three or four times in soft hornwort.

 The leaves of soft hornwort are usually branched three or four times, resulting in 8–16 terminal segments.